Characters of the Yakuza series: Masato Arakawa (Ryo Aoki)

-Aoki was born to Ikumi and Jo Sawashiro on December 31, 1976 in the bathroom of a department store.
+Aoki was born to Ikumi and Jo Sawashiro on December 31, 1976, in the bathroom of a department store.
 He was locked in coin locker number 0099 at Shinjuku Station as a newborn and abandoned by his parents, who were unable to care for him.

 Masumi Arakawa retrieved him, unknowingly believing him to be his child with Akane, who he had instructed to hide their baby in a coin locker in order to keep him safe while the two were being pursued by members of Hikawa Industries.
 However, it was a cold night, and hypothermia set in before Arakawa was able to take Masato out of the locker and bring him to a hospital, resulting in multiple organ failure.

 He was given the name Masato Arakawa and raised as Arakawa's only son.
 Although he grew up in wealth, he appears to have had an unhappy childhood due to chronic illness, which required him to use a wheelchair from a very young age.
 He experienced a great deal of shame about this, to the point that he was once in such distress about his inability to walk that he had to be restrained from hitting his legs, a sight that inspired Sawashiro to join the Arakawa Family in order to watch over him.
-Ichiban Kasuga was tasked with Masato's care some time after his induction into the Arakawa Family.
+Ichiban Kasuga was tasked with Masato's care sometime after his induction into the Arakawa Family.